jeffWelling/jeffwelling.github.com/_posts/2012-09-26-How-to-commit-with-rugged.markdown

 Note: The `:update_ref` option to the Commit.create command isn't documented in the README on the Rugged Github page, but if it documented in the comments in the `ext/rugged_commit.c` file in the Github repository, and I've tested using it.
 The catch is that without that, the commit will be created and written to the ODB but no reference will be updated so it will appear to most people that Commit.create is broken because they can't see it on any of their branches.

+Note: To get the sha of an object, the method you're looking for is `obj.oid`.

 And so that is the story of how I learned to do commits in Rugged.
 I hope this has been useful or at least an educational read for you.

+I went back after the fact and ran the tests that came with 0.16.0 and many of the tests relating to creating and writing commits failed, so it's no wonder I was having trouble.
+Hopefully 0.17.0 has been published as non-prerelease by the time you come to using Rugged.

 References:
 http://librelist.com/browser//libgit2/2011/2/19/initing-a-repository-adding-files-to-the-index-and-committing/#d94ce8df18ff0202ce904180286a4a85